nhselect/step1-training/content/user-guide/learner/02-enrollment/index.md

 ---
-title: Being enroled on the proficiencies
+title: Being enroled onto a proficiency
 order: 2
 rating: true
 createdAt: 2022-09-01T14:39:34.314Z
 updatedAt: 2022-09-01T14:39:34.317Z
 ---
-Your **Educator/Manager is responsible for enroling you on the proficiencies**
+Your **Educator/Manager is responsible for enroling you onto the proficiencies**

 1. Once you have been enroled on the proficiencies, **you will receive an email from noreply@dls.nhs.uk** (Subject: You have been enroled on a profile assessment...)